 This Is the Average Wedding Videographer Cost You Should Know

 Whether you're sure about hiring a wedding videographer or are on the fence, it's important to know how much wedding videographers cost.
 While photographers can capture gorgeous stills of your big day, a videographer will help document the touching sound bites and sweet moments you won't want to forget.
-Videography is the eighth highest wedding expense, but the cost of a videographer varies among vendors and the services they offer.
-If you want an in-depth look into the average wedding videographer cost before contacting your desired pro, we got you covered.
-With the help of The Knot 2022 Real Weddings Study, which surveyed nearly 12,000 newlyweds, we've gathered all the information you need to know about wedding videography prices, from how it has changed over the years and what's included in a typical package.
-Let The Knot spill the videographer tea!
+Videography is the ninth-highest wedding expense, and it's something you might regret not budgeting for after the wedding.
+According to The Knot 2025 Real Weddings Study, which surveyed nearly 17,000 newlyweds, 19% of couples wished they had hired a videographer.
+But, how much is a wedding videographer?

 In this article:

-- Average Wedding Videographer Cost
+- How Much Is the Average Wedding Videographer Cost?

 How Has the Cost of a Wedding Videographer Changed Over the Years?

-Keep in mind that the average wedding videographer cost is just that, an average.
-Prices will change based on your location, the number of hours the pro (or pros, if there's a second shooter) will be working and the kind of wedding videography package you select.
 How much a wedding videographer costs isn't necessarily inexpensive, but many couples find hiring one is worth capturing the best moments of their special day.
 After all, you'll be busy enjoying the day and won't be able to see and hear everything, but your videographer will be there to ensure your wedding day is archived forever.
 If your wedding budget allows, a videographer is a great addition to your vendor list, which results in a beautiful wedding keepsake.